chriskish19/sfct/README.md

 Syncs a src directory to a dst directory.
 When a file or directory is added to src it is also added to dst but when a file or directory is removed from src it is not removed from dst.

 ### -single
-Sub-directories not included only the files and folders in the directory.
+Sub-directories not included only the files in the directory.

 ### -4k
 Performs a benchmark to test copy speed using many small files.

 ### -fast
-Uses the OS specific fast copy instead of std::filesystem::copy.
+This argument is currently not used.
+It will be implemented in the future.

 ## Valid combinations of commands and args
 ### copy